Honolulu Museum of Art#12 in Best Things To Do in Honolulu - Oahu

 In 2011, the Honolulu Academy of Arts joined forces with the Contemporary Museum to create the Honolulu Museum of Art.
-Together, the two establishments house an art collection that spans across seas, styles, and centuries.
+Together, this museum and its sister property, Spalding House, feature an art collection that spans across seas, styles and centuries.
 For the price of entry at one museum, you can also explore the other within the same day.
-(But note: they're about 2 miles away from each other.)
+(But note: They're 2 miles away from each other.)

-Along with pieces by Europe's great painters (Picasso, Gauguin, and van Gogh, to name a few), the Honolulu Museum of Art's main campus showcases one of America's best Asian art collections.
-For a truly unique experience, check out the Arts of Hawaii collection, where you can view Georgia O'Keeffe's Maui landscapes and indigenous feather capes.
-The building is a work of art in itself, with arched doorways leading to graceful courtyards.
-The Spalding House (formerly the Contemporary Museum) is smaller than the main campus, but still worth a visit if you care for Andy Warhol paintings, Deborah Butterfield sculptures, and William Wegman photographs.
+Along with pieces by Europe's great painters (Picasso, Gauguin and van Gogh, to name a few), the Honolulu Museum of Art's main campus showcases one of America's best Asian art collections.
+Many visitors praise the property's Asian art exhibit, but for a truly unique experience, several recommend checking out the Arts of Hawai'i collection, where you can view Georgia O'Keeffe's Maui landscapes and indigenous feather capes.
+Others suggest saving time for Spalding House's permanent David Hockney installation.